-This course is offered for 2, 3, or no credits in the case of purely professional education or training.
+This course is offered for 2 credits, or no credits in the case of purely professional education, training, or auditing.
 The different expectations of those taking the course for credit or auditing are indicated below.

 Students are expected to complete all of the listed readings and written assignments.
 Much of the learning from the on-campus time is supplemented and enriched by reading the selected materials.
 This will need to be done outside of class.